maxim111333/incubator-aurora/docs/update-heartbeat.md

 acknowledging the service/update health.
 * Support user-defined heartbeat rate.
 * Expose a new `heartbeatJobUpdate` RPC to let external monitoring services control update progress.
+* Create a new coordinated job update in a paused (`ROLL_FORWARD_PAUSED`) state to avoid any progress until the first heartbeat call arrives.
 * Make scheduler pause a job update in case of a missed heartbeat call.
-* Allow resuming of the paused-due-to-missed-heartbeat update via a `resumeJobUpdate` call.
+* Allow resuming of the paused-due-to-no-heartbeat update via a `resumeJobUpdate` call.
-* Allow resuming of the paused-due-to-missed-heartbeat update via a fresh `heartbeatJobUpdate` call.
+* Allow resuming of the paused-due-to-no-heartbeat update via a fresh `heartbeatJobUpdate` call.
-* Support pause reason in scheduler to differentiate between user-issued pause and pause due to timeout to disallow resuming on `heartbeatJobUpdate` in case of a job previously paused by user.
+* Support pause reason in scheduler to differentiate between user-issued and heartbeat-related pause to disallow resuming on `heartbeatJobUpdate` if a job was previously paused by user.

 ## Interface Changes
 Add into `JobUpdateSettings`: